 MSc Econ and MBA.
 Born 1956, Swedish.

-Board member in Alfa Laval, Boliden, Electrolux, Husqvarna, NCC and Ferd.
-Formerly CEO of W Capital Management AB (wholly owned ny the Wallenberg Foundations).
+Board member of Alfa Laval, Electrolux, Husqvarna and NCC.

+Formerly CEO of W Capital Management AB (wholly owned by the Wallenberg Foundations).
 Senior positions and member of the management group of Investor AB.